isdsucph/isds2022/src/content/post/preparation.md

 The assignment comes with built-in teaching material and references for learning more if you need more clarification.
 If many of you are struggling with the assignment, we will offer an online workshop before the submission deadline, where we cover the skills required to answer this problem set.

-Remember to ask questions through the GitHub issues in our [ISDS2022 repository](https://github.com/isdsucph/isds2022/issues)!
+Remember to ask questions through GitHub issues in our [ISDS2022 repository](https://github.com/isdsucph/isds2022/issues)!